veerleprins/FemAlert-meesterproef/README.md

 ## 🔨 Install

-Here's a manual for installing this project.
+Here's a manual for installing this project.<br>

 ### 📡 Install Node.js & npm